nikomccarty/biggest_outbreaks_never_heard/README.md

-# biorxiv_api_exploratory
+# The Biggest Outbreaks You've Never Heard Of
-An exploratory analysis of bioRxiv data, using their API and Altair.
+An exploratory analysis of global outbreak data, cross-referenced against _The New York Times_ corpus.